Dynatrace/backstage-plugin/README.md

 ```

 Queries can contain placeholders, which will be replaced with the values from
-the context it is executed in.
-These placeholders are prefixed with `$$` in
+the context in which it is executed.
+These placeholders are prefixed with `$$`
-order to escape the
+in order to escape the
 [environment variable substitution](https://backstage.io/docs/conf/writing/#environment-variable-substitution)
 of Backstage.
 The following placeholders are available: